-- PBE34.80 An entity combination that is a merger shall apply merger accounting as prescribed below. - PBE34.81 Any entity combination which is neither a combination that is in substance a gift nor a merger shall be accounted for as an acquisition in accordance with Section 19.
+- PBE34.80 Unless it is not permitted by the statutory framework under which a public benefit entity reports, an entity combination that is a merger shall apply merger accounting as prescribed below.
+If merger accounting is not permitted, an entity combination shall be accounted for as an acquisition in accordance with Section 19. - PBE34.81 Any entity combination: - (a) which is neither a combination that is in substance a gift nor a merger; or - (b) for which merger accounting is not permitted by the statutory framework under which the public benefit entity reports shall be accounted for as an acquisition in accordance with Section 19.